maldoinc/wireup/docs/pages/getting_started.md

         def set(self, key: str, value: Any): ...
     ```

     1. Decorators do not modify the classes in any way and only serve to collect metadata.
-This behavior can make
-       testing a lot simpler as you can still instantiate this like a regular class in your tests.
+       This makes testing simpler, as you can still instantiate this like a regular class in your tests.
     2. Parameters must be annotated with the `Inject(param=name)` syntax.
 This tells the container which parameter to inject.

     The `@service` decorator marks this class as a service to be registered in the container.
-Decorators/annotations
-    are read once during the call to `initialize_container`.
+    Decorators and annotations are read once during the call to `initialize_container`.

 === "🏭 Programmatic"
     With this approach, services are devoid of container references.